 Section 50 of the National Assistance Act 1948 may be invoked where a person has died in North Ayrshire in the following circumstances:

 a) The police have advised us that there is an unclaimed body, or

 b) A friend or a family member who has assumed the role of 'next of kin' has advised us that there is no close family able or willing to arrange the funeral.

 In the case of b) above, Environmental Health will not act immediately.
 We have to take steps before committing to public expenditure to satisfy ourselves that no one is likely to come forward to make the arrangements.
 Normally we require official notification (usually from the police) that no one is making the funeral arrangements and that there are no other known relatives or interested parties likely to do so.

 In Scotland someone must register the death before a funeral may be arranged.
-In North Ayrshire this is done at a Registration Office.

 In cases where the body is unclaimed, Environmental Health can register the death.

 If we are satisfied that funeral arrangements have been relinquished to Environmental Health, we'll make arrangements with an undertaker.
 Unless there is information that the deceased can be buried in an existing lair, we'll arrange a cremation at Holmsford Bridge Crematorium, Dreghorn.

 Environmental Health is not obliged to keep interested parties advised about arrangements.
 If contacted, we will provide details about the date/time of the service.
 Ashes are normally scattered in the Garden of Remembrance at Holmsford Bridge Crematorium unless we are contacted and alternative arrangements are agreed beforehand.